• Skip to primary navigation

 Canned sweet corn: I sound like a broken record.
 Any brand is fine.
 I sometimes used frozen, fresh corn.
 Thaw the corn in the microwave while you saute the garlic and onion.
 Here’s the process for freezing fresh corn.

 Canned green chilis are a versatile pantry staple that adds flavor and kick.
 Don’t love green chilies?
-You can simply omit them from this recipe.
+You can omit them from this recipe.
 I often leave them out because my kids don’t like them.

 Fresh garlic: You can also use pre-chopped store-bought garlic if you’d rather not deal with peeling and chopping it.
-If you don’t have either, you can use ⅛th teaspoon of garlic powder.
+If you don’t have either, you can use 1/8th teaspoon of garlic powder.

 Coriander: Use dried coriander here to add a hint of lemony flavor to the beans.

 Red wine vinegar: Ah vinegar!
-I love adding a splash of vinegar to dishes like this one, and soups, stews, etc to add a bit of brightness.
+I love adding a splash of vinegar to dishes like this one, and soups, stews, etc. to add a bit of brightness.
 I use red wine vinegar here, but you could also use white wine vinegar or champagne vinegar.

 Salt: For all my recipes (except desserts and other baked goods) I use Diamond Crystal Kosher salt.
 If you use table salt, use half the salt in the recipe.

-See recipe card for full information on ingredients and quantities.
+See the recipe card for full information on ingredients and quantities.

 Variations